mrf7777/protogen_software/README.md

   - This would use shared libraries and resources that are then installed in a specific directory.
   - Plugins will add the following: new http endpoints, state, and static resources.
 - SDL for seeing imagery on desktop environment.
-- Party games: trivia, battleship, guess the e621 tag, etc.
+- Party games: trivia, battleship, etc.
 - Vowel detection and switching between mouth-frame sets based on vowel sound.
 - Protogen-to-Protogen interaction/communication.
   - If connected to internet and have gps-like module, each protogen can publish their lat/lon continuously.